Rules of the Committee on Foreign Affairs, 117th Congress

 In accordance with rule 14 of the Committee and to the extent practicable, all legislation and other matters referred to the Committee shall be referred by the Chairman to a subcommittee of primary jurisdiction within two (2) weeks.
 In accordance with rule 14 of the Committee, legislation may also be referred to additional subcommittees for consideration.
 Unless otherwise directed by the Chairman, such subcommittees shall act on or be discharged from consideration of legislation that has been approved by the subcommittee of primary jurisdiction within two (2) weeks of such action.
 In referring any legislation to a subcommittee, the Chairman may specify a date by which the subcommittee shall report thereon to the full Committee.

-Subcommittees with regional jurisdiction shall have joint jurisdiction with the Subcommittee on Africa, Global Health, Global Human Rights, and International Organizations over legislation regarding human rights practices in particular countries within their regions.
+Subcommittees with regional jurisdiction shall have joint jurisdiction with the Subcommittee on Africa, Global Health and Global Human Rights and the Subcommittee on International Development, International Organizations and Global Corporate Social Impact over legislation regarding human rights practices in particular countries within their regions.

 The Chairman may designate a subcommittee Chairman or other Member to take responsibility as manager of a bill or resolution during its consideration in the House of Representatives.